Mayank-Tiwari01/React/README.md

    - Code Splitting with React.lazy and Suspense

 5. **Project Examples**
-   - Building a Food Delivery App
+   - Building a Food Delivery App (You can see the full project in => [The LunchBox](https://github.com/Mayank-Tiwari01/The-Lunchbox)
    - Other mini-projects to solidify concepts

 ## Code Examples